MiaGordon91/message-generator/README.md

 ** Birthday Message Generator **

-This is a side project to learn more about React and Typescript.
+This is a side project to learn more about React and Typescript and is a React app with an Express backend.

 - How the app works
   A user can select from a number of of predefined recipient buttons - which represent family members and friend.